davidj-brewster/video-to-keyframes/README.md

 # Video Frame Extractor

-Performant and advanced Python library for video frame extraction and analysis.
-This system provides adaptive key-frame analysis based on motion detection and multi-frame image differntials, multi-threading and memory management.
-It supports multiple Video input and Image output formats.
+Performant and advanced Python library + CLI for video frame extraction and analysis.
+Provides adaptive key-frame analysis based on motion detection and multi-frame image differentials.
+Supports multiple Video input and Image output formats, and implements multi-threading and memory management to optimise resource utilisation.
 Designed to be particularly well suited to medical imagery or generic videos with incremental (but not necessarily smooth or consistent) movement - be they screen captures, panorama shots, presentations or any multitude of other things.

 ## Features

 ### Core Capabilities
 - Highly configurable CLI tool ready to interact with the library
-- "Key-frame" detection (to identify rhe most significant frames within videos having some continuous movement).
+- "Key-frame" detection (to identify the most significant _high quality_ frames).
-  - Motion and content analysis (from opencv library) over multiple previous frames
+  - Motion and content analysis (from opencv library) over multiple previous frames compared to existing key-frame set.
   - Frame quality detection via contrast and sharpness detection, and additionally including Structural SIMilarity (SSIM) library from scikit-learn (sklearn) for scoring for comparing subsequent candidate frames with existing (sub)set of identified key-frames as needed.
 - Inference pre-computation mode to estimate the library parameters needed to generate a set of _N_ key frames from the video
 - Concurrent frame processing with configurable thread pools, and a shared thread-safe frame cache and memory-efficient video frame buffering